 Here are just a few of the places around the world where we work to deliver aid and help pave the way for long-term recovery.

-Eleven years of war in Syria have left millions displaced and in need of aid.
+Twelve years of war in Syria have left millions displaced and in need of aid.
 6.7 million people are still displaced inside Syria and it remains one of the deadliest places for humanitarian aid workers.

 In the Syria region, and three neighbouring countries, we have more than 2,000 aid workers and volunteers providing emergency relief and long-term support to Syrians fleeing violence.
 We focus on health care, protecting vulnerable women and children, education, and economic recovery.